kimmokal/susyDNN/README.md

 ### 3. Preprocessing

-The preprocessing script normalizes the chosen input features (subtracts the mean and divides by the standard deviation) and creates train and test sets for each mass point in the _preprocessedData/_ directory. **Note: the preprocessing script only considers the background samples listed in _background_file_list.txt_ and you will need to manually fix the file paths in the text file.**
+The preprocessing script normalizes the chosen input features (subtracts the mean and divides by the standard deviation) and creates train and test sets for each mass point in the _preprocessedData/_ directory.

+**Note: the preprocessing script only considers the background samples listed in _background_file_list.txt_ and you will need to manually fix the file paths in the text file.**

+**Second note: the script also adds _sampleName_ column to the train/test sets.
+It is done by mapping each sample name to an integer.
+This is encoding/decoding method is implemented very clumsily in the _utilities.py_ file.
+Make sure it is updated to encompass all the signal/background samples you use.**
 ```
 $ python preprocess_massPoints.py
 ```